cryptonote-social/csminer/README.txt

 should activate the miner whenever the screen is locked.

 Mac/OSX version: csminer for OSX polls the lock screen state every 10 seconds and should activate the miner shortly after the screen locks.
-Power napping should be disabled to ensure the miner isn't suspended while the screen is locked.
+Confirm you have selected "prevent the computer from sleeping" in Energy Saver settings so the computer can mine while connected to power.

 Linux/Gnome version: csminer for Linux monitors Gnome screensaver events, and should activate the miner whenever the screen "dims".